nvogel/puppet-ansible/README.md

 Imagine you want to install Ansible on a host named **master.fqdn.tld**.

-You can use hieara, an enc, or a plain text manifest.
+You can use hiera, an enc, or a plain text manifest.

 You can have several ansible master hosts, each one will have its own pool of ansible nodes.

-You have to wait 2 runs of the puppet agent to complete the configuration process.
+You have to make 2 runs of the puppet agent to complete the configuration process.

 Ansible is installed by default with pip.